wuzuoliang/gitcli/readme.md

 # gitcli

 Command line tool to pull GitLab repos.
+Before `go build`,do some work to remove *impl in vault,because `go-keychain` only support mac and ios.

 ## Basic Commands